select/audius/README.md

 Audius is the ultimate streaming music player.

 - Create playlist, no login required, stored in the indexDB in your browser.
+- Share your playlists in the web and as files.
 - Queue songs
-- Supports: YouTube, .mp3/.oga/.wav URLs.
+- Supports: YouTube/.mp3/.oga/.wav/.mp4/.webm/.ogg URLs.
-- Share your playlists in the web and as files.
+- Runs "offline" - a pure HTML5 app that can run without a server.

 ## Keyboard shortcuts